aksommerville/ra3/README.md

 - [ ] Emuhost
 - - [ ] Option to black out some portion of the framebuffer edge?
 I think Castlevania 2 could benefit from this.
-- - [x] akfceu screencap didn't save, when taken with no web client running.
-What gives?
-- - - [x] Looks like ra, not emuhost: A MENU client stayed open after its process terminated.
 - - [ ] Sometimes it launches in a window when I've asked for fullscreen.
 - [ ] Backend
 - - [ ] Check that we set O_CLOEXEC on all long-lived files; I bet we don't.